 We continue to improve and expand our efforts in the corporate sustainability arena through tenant outreach and data collection to benchmark our portfolio's energy consumption and efficiency.
-The 2020 GRESB assessment report results, when compared to the 2019 report, showed significant progress, with an increase in our total score from 21 in 2019 to 42 in 2020.
+We submitted our 2022 GRESB assessment report on July 1, 2022 and received a score of 46, which was higher than our 2021 score.

 Our commitment to employee engagement remains a high-priority, as we continue to make accommodations for health, safety, and work-life balance.
-With this commitment in mind, and with the leadership of the Compensation Committee, we conducted an employee survey that covered a comprehensive range of subjects related to our employees' attitudes about our work culture, compensation components, as well as demographic and identification data.